harry83017622/django_deploy/README.md

 # **Web Deployment Demo**
 _keyword: docker, django, model-view-template (mvt), port mapping_

 This demo is going to build a docker container with django service as an application host server.
-(Web server development with **nginx** will be deployed and extended in the future.)
+(Web server development with **nginx and docker-compose** will be deployed and extended in the future.)

 ## **Clone this repo** ##